 We're strong, independent women.
 We've worked hard to get where we are in life.
 We show up in the office, for a meeting or for a huge potential client presentation and everyone knows we mean business.
 You don't continue to conquer by making excuses or refusing to get out of bed.
 You conquer by working hard and blazing trails.

 Guess what sweetheart?
 Your health and fitness is the same way.
 It's not complicated, but it requires effort, realistic focus and good 'ol fashioned hard work.
 [Click to Tweet]

-If you're ready to be in the fast lane and conserve your energy to live like Queen Bey - spending your precious time on friends, family, aspirations, travel and taking over the world -- then you need to get your weight and health in check.
+If you’re ready to lose weight and keep it off — if you're ready to be in the fast lane and conserve your energy to live like Queen Bey - spending your precious time on friends, family, aspirations, travel and taking over the world -- then you need to get your weight and health in check.
 Ain't nobody got time to be worrying about food and exercise.